MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/interactive-azure-cli.md

 ## Run Bash and PowerShell commands in interactive mode

-You can run both Bash and PowerShell commands without leaving interactive mode using `#[cmd]`.
+You can run both Bash and PowerShell commands without leaving interactive mode.

+For Bash scripts, use the `#[cmd]` syntax:

 ```bash
 az>> #dir
 ```

+For PowerShell scripts, use the regular PowerShell syntax:

 ```powershell
 az>> $PSVersionTable